mikelo/ace-source/README.md

 ## Overview

 This project leverages Docker to build and deploy an IBM App Connect Enterprise (ACE) application sourced from a GitHub repository.
-The Dockerfile provided outlines the steps to create a Docker image that packages and deploys an ACE application.
+The Containerfile provided outlines the steps to create a Docker image that packages and deploys an ACE application.

-## Dockerfile Breakdown
+## Containerfile Breakdown

 ### Base Images